phetsims/phet-info/checklists/code_review_checklist.md

   const thoughts = happy ?
 'I am happy' : 'I am not happy :(';
   ```

 - [ ] Naming for Property values:  All `AXON/Property` instances should be declared with the suffix `Property`.
 For example, if a visible property is added, it should have the name `visibleProperty` instead of simply `visible`.
 This will help to avoid confusion with non-Property definitions.
+Identify violations by searching for regular expression "= new .*Property".

 - [ ] Properties should use type-specific subclasses where appropriate (.e.g BooleanProperty, NumberProperty, StringProperty) or provide documentation as to why they are not.